Transitioning Employees From Temporary to Permanent Positions

 Temporary employees are typically contracted on-demand, and their employment is generally for a specific period.
 Once that period has expired, the employee is usually made permanent or given the notice to leave.
 It is important to note, however, that while the contract period may end at a particular time, the employee may end their contract prematurely for various reasons, including taking on a permanent role elsewhere or being dismissed.

 Permanent employees are those who have accepted permanent positions within a company.
 To retain these employees, the company must ensure that the terms and conditions of their contracts are met and that they remain compliant with the relevant employment legislation.
-The main difference between temporary and permanent employees is that a temporary employee is usually employed on an ad-hoc basis, while permanent employees are there for the long term.
+The main difference between temporary staffing solutions and permanent staffing solutions is that a temporary employee is usually employed on an ad-hoc basis, while permanent employees are there for the long term.
 It is also important to note that different regulations will apply to temporary and permanent employees in other parts of the world.

 How Companies Can Manage the Transition of Temporary Employees Into Permanent Positions